 Hotels and restaurants in Estonia have stayed open throughout the crisis.
 Museums, attractions, spas are open and welcoming visitors, with precaution methods and processes in order to ensure that people are and feel safe.

-From June 1st, Estonia’s borders are open to visitors from EU, Schengen area countries and the UK and Northern Ireland.
-A two-week self-isolation requirement applies to people arriving in Estonia from several countries, please see the latest list of those countries on Estonia’s Ministry of Foreign Affairs web site.
+Estonia’s borders are open to visitors .
+A two-week self-isolation requirement applies to people arriving in Estonia from several countries (based on the coronavirus infection rate), the list is updated weekly.
+Please see the latest list of those countries on Estonia’s Ministry of Foreign Affairs web site.

 There is no specific ban on travelling for groups.